elf4j/elf4j-provider/README.md

 It's not how fast you fill up the target log file or repository, it's how fast you relieve the application from logging duty back to its own business.

-On the application side, some logging information needs to be gathered synchronously to the main business domain workflow.
-For example, caller thread and caller details such as method name, line number, or file name are performance-wise expensive to retrieve, yet cannot be done by a different/asynchronous thread.
-At minimum, the main application thread has to gather all the data required by the logging output configuration before handing off the rest to an asynchronous process.
-The elf4j-engine aims to minimize what the application thread has to do for logging prior to the hand-off.
-It helps to exclude performance-sensitive information from the logging configuration when circumstances permit.
-(The default output pattern does not include caller detail and thread information.)
+On the application side, some logging information needs to be gathered by the main application thread synchronously to the business domain workflow.
+For example, caller thread and caller details such as method name, line number, or file name are performance-wise expensive to retrieve, yet unattainable by a different/asynchronous thread.
+At minimum, the main application thread has to gather all the required information before handing off the rest of the logging work to an asynchronous process.
+It helps to exclude performance-sensitive information from the logging configuration when circumstances permit; the default output pattern does not include caller detail and thread information.
+Regardless what logging data is required, the elf4j-engine aims to minimize what the application thread has to do for logging prior to the hand-off.

 On the log data output side, the process is asynchronous and does not directly impact the business domain workflow.
 The elf4j-engine buffers and then flushes each log entry atomically per each writer.
 Depending on the target log repository,